facebookresearch/habitat-challenge/README.md

     ```bash
     docker build . --file Objectnav_DDPPO_baseline.Dockerfile -t objectnav_submission
     ```
-1. To test locally simple run the `test_locally_objectnav_rgbd.sh` script.
+1. To test locally simple run the `scripts/test_local.sh` script.
 If the docker runs your code without errors, it should work on Eval-AI.
 The instructions for submitting the Docker to EvalAI are listed above.

 ### Hierarchical RL Starter Code
 First, you will need to train individual skill policies with RL.
-In this example we will approach the `rearrange-easy` task by training a Pick, Place, and Navigation policy and then plug them into a hard-coded high-level controller.
+In this example we will approach the `rearrange_easy` task by training a Pick, Place, and Navigation policy and then plug them into a hard-coded high-level controller.
-1. From the Habitat Lab directory run `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets` to ensure the task assets are downloaded for Habitat Baselines.
+1. Follow steps 1,2,3 of [the DD-PPO section](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#dd-ppo-training-starter-code) to install Habitat-Sim and Habitat Lab and download the datasets.
 1. Train the Pick skill.
 From the Habitat Lab directory, run
 ```bash
 python -u -m torch.distributed.launch \